 The Tyto genus includes 17 species of barn and grass owls.
 Barn owls, such as the western screech owl and the Tyto alba, also known as the Common Barn Owl, are renowned for their heart-shaped facial discs and excellent hunting abilities.
 They predominantly prey on rodents but occasionally target bats, birds, and insects.

 Barn owls inhabit various environments, from agricultural areas and grasslands to forests and wetlands.
-Nests are often made in barns, tree cavities, or abandoned structures, providing a safe place to raise their young.
+They often build nests in barns, tree cavities, or abandoned structures, providing a safe place to raise their young.

 Grass owls, on the other hand, are generally found in subtropical and tropical grasslands, swamps, and savannas.
 They also have remarkable hunting skills and mainly consume small mammals and birds.